jpmorganchase/payments/README.md

 ## Project structure

+We have split the codebase into client and server.
-The codebase is built with React and Tailwind css on the frontend and express on the backend.
+The client is built with React and Tailwind CSS.
+The backend is Nodejs with Express js.

-We have also implemented testing with Jest and Cypress.

 ## Running Locally

 You have the option of running locally with mocked data or hitting the actual APIs.

-### Mocked data
-    yarn install
-    yarn run client-dependencies
+### Using our mocked data:

-    yarn run local
+    yarn start
+    Navigate to localhost:3000

-### Hitting JP Morgan APIs
+### Hitting JP Morgan APIs:

 This will require you to provide some SSL certificates.
 You will need to onboard to JP Morgan to access this information.
 Further details are available [here](http://developer.jpmorgan.com/).